Project Aria Open Ecosystem

 Based on an 0.3 MP greyscale image, both face detection and licence plate models run in approximately 0.3 seconds on a GPU, and 1.8 seconds on a CPU.

-Yes, the EgoBlur model works on both images and videos.
+Yes, the EgoBlur model works on images, videos and VRS files.

 Please email projectaria@meta.com to report any bugs, or if you have any further queries about the EgoBlur models.